 You can also look at the Ryzen 5 3600X as a small step up in performance for $40 more, but the vanilla 3600 can overclock a bit better thanks to a lower starting point, effectively matching its more expensive sibling.
 Again, fast memory with tight timings helps performance with Ryzen CPUs.

 At the budget end of the CPU spectrum, there are numerous tasty options to be had.
 We wanted to put the AMD Ryzen 3 3300X here, but it's been sold out since launch, so there doesn't seem much point (it's a great chip if you can find it).
 The Ryzen 5 3400G is the true budget gaming solution.
 However, it includes relatively potent integrated graphics.
 For $10 more than the 3300X, you get the equivalent of an $80 graphics card.
 If you're planning on using a dedicated GPU, though, we'd recommend you stick with the 3300X because this chip also limits the PCIe lanes to your discrete graphics card.

 Just make sure the motherboard you buy includes the requisite HDMI and/or DisplayPort outputs.
 Many X470/X570 boards skip those ports, as the other Ryzen CPUs lack integrated graphics.
 Your best bet is an inexpensive B450 board, which should have everything you need.

-We haven't tested and reviewed every CPU made, but here's the list of processors we've reviewed during the past three years, from each manufacturer:
+We haven't tested and reviewed every CPU made, but here's the list of processors we've reviewed in recent memory, from each manufacturer: